Pavel Panchekha

 Should CSS be Constraints?

 CSS is hard.
-The layout rules are quite complex and hard to pick up just from examples.
-Something like "centering a <div>" is, like, famously a problem.
-Or remember the 2000s when you'd read A List Apart for all sorts of crazy ways to achieve the "Holy Grail" layout, specifically a header, a main body and sidebar of equal heights, and a footer?
-Given that it's such a mess, should we maybe just throw it out and start over with a totally different system?
+The layout rules are quite complex.
+Most people don't know the details.
+Centering a <div> is famously a challenge.
+Remember the 2000s, when A List Apart would run all sorts of crazy ways to achieve the "Holy Grail" layout—a header, a main body and sidebar of equal heights, and a footer?
+Should CSS layout—given that it's such a mess—just be thrown out, to start over with a totally different system?

 I do feel like I can speak on this some authority.
-In grad school I wrote the first formal specification of the CSS 2.2 spec; the formal spec passed (the relevant fragment of) the conformance test.
-So I know the existing algorithm in quite a lot of detail, though of course I'm going beyond that expertise when I talk about what designers do or about other systems.
+In grad school I wrote the first formal specification of CSS 2.1 layout, passing (the relevant fragment of) the conformance test.
+So I know CSS layout in quite a lot of detail, though of course I'm going beyond that expertise when I talk about what designers do or about other systems.

 Here, let me give you an example.
 Here's a line from my formal semantics of CSS 2.2, the specification of text-align: center: